ookojie/ookojie/README.md

 Here are some ideas to get you started:
 -->

-- 🔭 I’m currently working as an Agile Software Engineer at TribalScale
+- 🔭 I’m currently working as a Hardware Engineer at Kepler Communications
-- 🌱 I’m currently teaching myself React.js with this Codecademy course: [Learn React][course]
+- 🌱 I’m currently improving my pcb layout skills and Python
 <!-- - 👯 I’m looking to collaborate on ... -->
 - 🤔 I’m looking for help integrating Firebase with React or React Native as an authenticator and backend
 - 💬 Ask me about life as an international engineering student __or__ how to escape tutorial hell:fire: